Welcome to Robotathon 2017!

-Add yourself to the UT RAS mailing list to keep up-to-date on news and announcements.
+Join the UT RAS Slack (channel #robotathon-2017) to keep up-to-date on news and announcements.

 So What is Robotathon?

 Robotathon is an annual event held every Fall semester at the University of Texas at Austin by the UT IEEE Robotics and Automation Society (RAS [răz]).
-This competition is essentially a two month long bootcamp for robotics culminating in a large, sports-like competition that pits each teams’ robot against each other in a tournament style battle-to-the-death (not really) for glory and honor (and bragging rights).
-It is designed for both robotics veterans and newcomers alike.
-Each Fall, around 100 people arranged in teams of 6 participate in this competition developed entirely in-house by RAS Leaders to be entertaining, challenging, and relevant to important basic concepts in robotics.
+This competition is essentially a two month long bootcamp for robotics culminating in a large, sports-like competition that pits each teams’ robot against each other in a tournament style battle-to-the-death (not really, though that would be cool) for glory and honor (and bragging rights).
+It is designed for newcomers and robotics veterans alike, although if you’re really good at this thing already, you’ll probably be better off joining one of our other committees from the start.
+Each fall, over 100 people are arranged in teams to participate in this competition developed entirely in-house by RAS Leaders to be entertaining, challenging, and relevant to important basic concepts in robotics.

 What is this year’s competition?